J0YY/dataset-explorers/docs/cursor_prompt.md

 Constraint
 - Make the new app practically identical to `apps/multiwoz` in the repository https://github.com/J0YY/dataset-explorers in UI/UX and styling (ribbon header, Load & Search results as markdown, Dialogue/Item ID selector, View as Chat 💬, Random button).
 Only data loading changes.
+- Assume the engineer will clone and read this repo; reference `apps/multiwoz/app.py` for concrete code structure and reuse it.

 Goal: For target dataset link (the dataset i provideed; some may be raw JSON/CSV without any GitHub repo), create a self-contained Gradio app to browse, search/filter, and optionally view a single item as a chat when the schema is conversational.